 And just like that, after all the effort and shared pain – rejection.

-Granted Richard was talking about the jarred beets, but they were quite literally a metaphor for me weren’t they?
+Granted, Richard was talking about the jarred beets, but they were quite literally a metaphor for me weren’t they?
 He didn’t need me anymore, my efforts were too meek.
-So now I’m tempted to throw this jar on the floor, to watch it shatter until each purple glob explodes across the dining room and mysteriously finds itself on every plate, until I watch it glide down their throats.
+Now I’m tempted to throw this jar on the floor, to watch it shatter until each purple glob explodes across the dining room and mysteriously finds itself on every plate until I watch it glide down their throats.

 But instead, I said okay, instead I asked what else he needed from me, and I meant it.